-The department’s diverse faculty, including art historians, art educators, and studio artists, offers a number of opportunities for cross-disciplinary collaboration towards the study of the visual arts.
+The department’s diverse faculty, including art historians, art educators, and studio artists, offers a number of opportunities for cross-disciplinary collaboration towards the study of art history and visual culture.
 Along with developing their knowledge of specific art objects within their historical and cultural context, students are encouraged to familiarize themselves with history of materials and image-making technologies, increase their understanding of the role of art objects in a global context, and critically consider their own artwork in conversation with a broader history of image-making.
 In addition, students are invited to participate in study trips to Washington, D.C., and New York, to view original objects on display in museums, to visit artists’ studio spaces, and to attend lectures.
 Study abroad programs are offered periodically.
 Past international study abroad programs were offered to sites in Europe, Africa, the Middle East, and Mexico.

 Students who wish to make art history their main course of study at ASU can pursue a B.A. in art with a concentration in art history.
 Students take a total of 33 semester hours of art history courses, including surveys and advanced courses.
 The concentration in art history will provide students with a broad understanding of the history of art production on a global scale, as well as allowing for close studies of individual time periods and artists.
 The program prepares students for graduate studies in art history and careers as museum and teaching professionals.
 This program does not require students to pass the portfolio review required of other programs in the art department.